henssen-lab/mutsignsNBLpaper/Variant_filtering/Validation_cohort/README.md

-# Variant filtering for the mutational signatures analysis in the validation cohort
+# Variant filtering for the mutational signatures validation (validation cohort)

 #### Get the clonal variants for accurate validation/comparison between both cohorts
 > ###### python pindel_to_yapsa.py